discotato/breve/README.md

 		> mocha tests
 	- install chai, an insertion library
 		- use expect(err).to.not.exist;
+- jade templating
+	- put your views in the views folder.
+	- in server.js set the views folder using app.set('views', './views');
+	- now instead of res.send("working"), render the view using app.get('/breve', function(req, res){
+			res.render('home');
+		});
+	- footer and header templates are in the partials folder
+- css
+	- create a main.scss file which will be compiled by gulp
+	- create header.scss
+	- create gulpfile.js in application root
+	- run gulp to compile your .scss files into the main.css (> gulp)

 Database
 ----------
 - we are using mongodb to store data.